“We had no time to gather anything. We fled with only a blanket.”

 – Maryam, 24, internally displaced Afghan woman in Mazar-e Sharif

-Half of Afghanistan's population experiences acute hunger.
-Some 3.4 million people are displaced due to conflict, and many children are out of school.
+Some 3.5 million people are displaced due to conflict, and many children are out of school.
 The health care system is collapsing, fundamental rights of women and girls are under threat, farmers and herders are struggling amidst the climate crisis, and the economy is in free fall.
+Half of Afghanistan’s population experiences acute hunger.
+Conflict has subsided, but violence, fear, and deprivation remain.

 Afghanistan is experiencing a humanitarian and displacement crisis.

-More than 700,000 Afghans were newly displaced inside the country in 2021, 80 per cent of whom are women and children.
-This comes on top of recurrent natural disasters including drought and earthquake damage and the COVID-19 pandemic with its far-reaching health impacts and socio-economic repercussions.
+More than 900,000 Afghans were newly displaced inside the country since 2021, the vast majority of whom are women and children.
+This comes on top of disasters including drought, earthquakes and the far-reaching impacts of the COVID-19 pandemic.

-Afghans already constitute one of the largest refugee populations worldwide.
-Some three-quarters of Afghan refugees are hosted in Iran and Pakistan, with more than 2.2 million registered refugees in the two countries.
+Afghans already constitute one of the largest refugee populations worldwide, and almost 90 per cent are hosted in Iran and Pakistan.

 What is UNHCR doing to help?

-UNHCR is committed to staying and delivering in Afghanistan.
-We have activated our emergency response to protect the most vulnerable and assist Afghans with life-saving shelter, support to insulate and warm homes, water and health facilities, core relief items, and psycho-social support both within Afghanistan and neighbouring countries.
+UNHCR is committed to staying and delivering in Afghanistan to protect the most vulnerable and assist Afghans with life-saving shelter, core relief items, community infrastructure, and psychosocial support.

-Amid winter, UNHCR has significantly intensified its outreach with targeted assistance helping families to survive.
-Critical aid includes household items like blankets, stoves, solar lanterns, insulation kits and support for heating, clothing, and vital household supplies.
+Amid winter, UNHCR has strengthened its seasonal support with targeted assistance like blankets, stoves, solar lanterns, insulation kits and support for heating, clothing, and vital household supplies.

 More humanitarian aid is urgently needed.
 We are ramping up our response, and we need support to protect and assist people forced to flee.